t-b/inferno/docs/README.md

 `inferno run a xx b -p 3`

-In thise case you have associated the cell with identifier a to headstage 1, left headstage two blank by using `xx` to mark it as blank (you can set what string means no cell in your config with the `NO_CELL_STRING` value) and associated the cell with identifier b to headstage three, and left the fourth headstage blank by not entering anything at all.
+In thise case you have associated the cell with identifier `a` to headstage 1, left headstage two blank by using `xx` to mark it as blank, associated the cell with identifier `b` to headstage three, and left the fourth headstage blank by not entering anything at all.
+Cell identifiers are case sensitive.
+You can set what string means no cell in your config with the `NO_CELL_STRING` value.

-### Details
+##### Details
 The Inferno installer adds inferno.exe to the windows PATH environment variable.
 You can open a command prompt anywhere and run inferno --help to get started.